 Visual Communion: a series of symposia and events on the art, architecture and craft of the Eucharist

-10 November in Coventry
+Symposium 2: The Modern Era, 10 November in Coventry

 This innovative series of symposia explores how the visual arts have shaped and are shaped by the Eucharist.
 The events draw upon both local and international ecclesiastical art, architecture, and design.
-Each thematic symposium will take place in a different regional centre, culminating in a two-day conference in London in November 2019.
+Each thematic symposium will take place in a different regional centre, culminating in a conference in London on 29 November 2019.
 The groundbreaking Visual Communion series will demonstrate how the visual arts have enhanced and extended Eucharistic faith and practice in diverse contexts, illuminating connections between the arts and the glory of God afresh.

 What can we offer you?